brgrd/pears/README.md

 ### No Login
 This app has no authentication and is intended for simple team use on GitHub Pages.

-### Managing Engineers
+### Managing Seeds
-1. Type an engineer's name in the input field
+1. Type a seed name (engineer name) in the input field
-2. Click "Add Engineer" or press Enter
+2. Click the "+" button or press Enter
-3. Remove engineers by clicking the × button next to their name
+3. Remove seeds by clicking the × button next to their name

 ### Creating Assignments

 #### Create Pears
-1. Click **"New Pear"** to create an empty pear
+1. Click **"New Pear"** button to create an empty pear
-2. Drag engineers from the sidebar into buckets
+2. Drag seeds from the "Seeds" section into the new pear drop zone or existing pears
 3. Pears can contain:
-   - **Pairs** (2 engineers)
+   - **Pairs** (2 seeds)
-   - **Solo** (1 engineer)
+   - **Solo** (1 seed)
-   - **Groups** (3+ engineers)
+   - **Groups** (3+ seeds)

 #### Random Pears
 - Click **"Random Pears"** to automatically create pears from all available seeds
 - Solo pears are created when an odd seed remains

 #### Drag & Drop
-- Drag engineers from the sidebar into any bucket
+- Drag seeds from the sidebar into any pear
-- Drag engineers between buckets to reassign
+- Drag seeds between pears to reassign
-- Seeds assigned to pears appear dimmed in the sidebar and are not draggable
+- Seeds assigned to pears appear faded in the sidebar and cannot be dragged

-### Managing Buckets
+### Managing Pears
-- **Lock/Unlock**: Protect pear contents from changes
+- **Lock/Unlock**: Click the lock icon to protect pear contents from changes
+- **Active/OOO**: Toggle the OOO status button to mark a pear out of office
-- **Delete**: Remove a pear and return seeds to available pool
+- **Delete**: Click × to remove a pear and return seeds to available pool
 - **Clear All**: Remove all pears at once

 ### Out of Office